lrei-coding/web-design_17-18/t2/bootstrap_assignment_1.md

 # Web Design Class - Bootstrap Assignment #1

-## Trimester 2 - Using the Boostrap framework to design responsive, mobile-first websites
+## Trimester 2 - Using the Bootstrap framework to design responsive, mobile-first websites

-# Individual Project: Mobile Ready Page using Bootstrap
+# Individual Project: Create a site with Responsive Web Design

 - Build the site using [**CodeAnywhere**](https://codeanywhere.com/)

-- Create  `index.html` and `style.css` pages in the **/Boostrap** folder
+- Create  `index.html` and `style.css` pages in the **/Bootstrap** folder

 ## Website Requirements